nvasu001/CS-733-Voice-Assistant-for-Food-Ordering/README.md

 There are 6 intents:
     1. Select (used in the prototype)
     2. Deselect (used in the prototype)
-    3. Greetings (used in the prototype)
-    4. Agree
+    3. Agree
-    5. Disagree
+    4. Disagree
-    6. Instead
+    5. Instead

 The ```sentences``` variable stores the utterances from ```user_input``` in the NLU and ```text``` stores the ```sentences``` as string type.
 The predicted intent is stored in ```classes[label]``` which is the output of the Intent Detector module.